streem/pbandk/README.md

 **Features**

 * Clean data class generation
-* Works for JVM and JS
+* Works for JVM, JS and Native
 * Support for proto2 and proto3 syntaxes
 * Oneof's are properly handled as sealed classes
 * Specialized support to handle wrappers from the well-known types (e.g. `StringValue`, `BoolValue`) as nullable primitives (`String?`, `Boolean?`, etc.)